 Even if XRP Ledger has all these fancy features, it is still just one ledger.
 The Bitcoin blockchain is also just one ledger among thousands of others.
 Then we have also the legacy systems run by banks.

-The founders of Ripple saw quickly how XRPL wouldn’t be enough to fulfill their “Internet of Value” vision.
-A protocol was needed to connect XRP Ledger to other ledgers and legacy fiat systems.
+The founders of Ripple saw quickly that XRP Ledger wouldn’t be enough to fulfill their “Internet of Value” vision.
+A protocol was needed to connect XRP Ledger to other blockchains and legacy systems.

-This is where the InterLedger Protocol (ILP) is introduced.
+This is where the InterLedger Protocol (ILP) was introduced.
 As the name suggests, ILP was built to connect different ledgers.
-The value of ILP is not currently to connect XRPL to other ledgers, but it’s used in Ripple’s RipplNet.
+The value of ILP is not currently to connect XRPL to other ledgers, but it’s used in Ripple’s RippleNet product.
 This is a closed network s, where ILP is used as a connector between the banks.

 The quote below is written by David Schwartz as a reply in Quora: